-Got this in from Glyn.
+Got this in from Glyn on his mountain layout.
 It’s wonderful:

 “Hello Al – I’ve re-started some work on the layout once more, adding the first of a series of mountains to the right hand side of the double mainline.
 It’s been an awkward reach but I’m managing to get it done piecemeal.
 I should have done this at the beginning of construction but as you may recall I decided to add an entire double mainline loop to the back end of the layout just a couple of months ago, necessitating the additional landscaping as an after thought.
 Hindsight is 20:20!
 I hope it will be helpful to some of your viewers.